zachhowe/rift-ruby/README.md

 * List characeters on the account
 * Look for available scratch off points
 * Determine time remaining until next scratch off card (every hour you get a new one, accumulating up to only six at a time)
 * Actually automate the scratch off process including: replaying and redeeming rewards.
-(Limited to the first type of scratch off, "Planar Rewards")
+(Limited to the first type of scratch off, "Planar Rewards" (aka "matchthree"))

 Although these features are planned, **currently it cannot**:

 * Be run without a proxy (*details further down this document*)
+* Be more supportive in case of an error and proper error handling
 * Listen to guild chat
 * Send messages to guild chat
 * Do more scratch offs than the "Planar Rewards" scratch off type.